monpeco/js.0x-w3cx/module1/module1.md

 <p>This is my first paragraph!</p>
 ```

-The browser sees the letters '"p>" and decides "A new paragraph is starting, I'd better start a new line and maybe indent it".
-Then when it sees "</p>" it knows that the paragraph it was working on is finished, so it should break the line there before going on to whatever is next.
+The browser sees the letters `<p>` and decides "A new paragraph is starting, I'd better start a new line and maybe indent it".
+Then when it sees `</p>` it knows that the paragraph
+it was working on is finished, so it should break the line there before going on to whatever is next.

-For example, the "<em>" tag is used for element that needs Emphasis.
-The  "<" and ">" indicate that this is a tag, and the "little bits of text" in between tell us what kind of tag it is.
+For example, the `<em>` tag is used for element that needs Emphasis.
+The  `<` and `>` indicate that this is a tag, and the "little bits of text" in between tell us what kind of
+tag it is.
 To completely describe the element, it needs an open and close tag, and everything in between the tags is the contents of the element:

 ![tags](https://courses.edx.org/asset-v1:W3Cx+HTML5.0x+1T2016+type@asset+block@tags.png)